MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 ## <span id="enhancedeviceinstallationsecurity"></span>Enhance device installation security

-**Security checklist item \#10:** *Review driver inf creation and installation guidance to make sure you are following best practices.*
+**Security checklist item \#11:** *Review driver inf creation and installation guidance to make sure you are following best practices.*

+When you create the code that installs your driver, you must make sure that the installation of your device will always be performed in a secure manner.
+A secure device installation is one that does the following:

+- Limits access to the device and its device interface classes
+- Limits access to the driver services that were created for the device
+- Protects driver files from modification or deletion
+- Limits access to the device's registry entries
+- Limits access to the device's WMI classes
+- Uses SetupAPI functions correctly

 For more information, see the following articles: